Close to 8.5 million foreigners visit Vietnam in first half

-Hanoi (VNA) – Close to 8.5 million foreigners visited Vietnam in the first half of this year, a rise of 7.5 percent year on year, reported the General Statistics Office (GSO) on June 28.
+Close to 8.5 million foreigners visited Vietnam in the first half of this year, a rise of 7.5 percent year on year.

 Visitors coming by roads surged by 24.9 percent and those arriving by air rose by 4.5 percent.